Ethereum upgraded to a new blockchain infrastructure. What does that mean for the crypto market?

 Validators add newly validated transactions to a shared block, and a group of validators will vote and agree the transaction is legit.
 Once that happens, the block is closed and validators will receive more coins in exchange.

-The major difference between mining and validating is that crypto holders are rewarded for their stake in a proof-of-stake network, compared to being rewarded for computer power in a proof-of-work network.
+The major difference between mining and validating is that crypto holders are rewarded for their stake in a proof-of-stake network, compared with being rewarded for computer power in a proof-of-work network.

-The Merge refers to the merging of Ethereum's original mainnet merging with a separate, more energy efficient, environmentally friendly blockchain to create one chain.
+The Merge refers to the merging of Ethereum's original mainnet with a separate, more energy-efficient, environmentally friendly blockchain to create one chain.
 Ethereum's blockchain powers much of the crypto market, including NFTs.

 Ethereum's founder, Vitalik Buterin, had visions of altering Ethereum's consensus layer to a proof-of-stake system as early as 2014, a year after he created Ethereum.
 The new infrastructure delivers significant decreases in Ethereum's energy consumption, amid increasing concerns and criticism by US officials and environmental advocates of crypto mining's effect on the environment.